GLP-1 and GLP-2 as a Promising Treatment for Obesity-Related Weight Loss: New Insights and Efficacy

 Managing Side Effects and Risks

-Managing side effects effectively is key to a successful treatment with semaglutide.
+Managing side effects effectively is key to a successful treatment with GLP-1 and GLP-2.
 We should start with a lower dose and gradually increase it to help our bodies adjust.
 This step is often recommended by healthcare providers to minimize discomfort.

 Staying well-hydrated and eating smaller, more frequent meals can help reduce gastrointestinal side effects.
 If symptoms persist, it’s vital for us to talk with our healthcare providers.
 They can adjust dosage or suggest alternative treatments if necessary.